preesm/preesm.github.io/_docs/02-buildpreesm.md

 #### Adding Unit Tests

+Unit tests are meant to test small parts (usually one method per test) of the application.

 1. Create a new class in one of the test plug-ins (see how test plug-ins are decomposed in the [introduction of this section](#non-regression-tests));
   *  Make sure the class name starts or ends with **Test**.
 This is to make sure the tests will be run by the Maven plug-in, as the pattern to locate tests is `**/Test*.java **/*Test.java **/*TestCase.java` (see [this doc](https://www.eclipse.org/tycho/sitedocs/tycho-surefire/tycho-surefire-plugin/test-mojo.html#includes)).
 2. In this new class, add methods with the `@Test` annotation as any JUnit test and implement it.
 If the test plug-in misses dependencies, add them in the manifest as 'Required Plug-ins';